 Santa Monica Pier

 From 1-30 November 2018, water samples were collected by volunteers and sent to the California Department of Public Health (CDPH) for analysis.
 Pseudo-nitzschia spp. were detected in 34 of the 89 samples.
 Percent composition of Pseudo-nitzschia spp. was greatest on November 20th at Hunter Rock and November 1st at Port San Luis (30% and 11% composition respectively).
 Alexandrium spp. were detected at low levels (<1%) in 5 of the 38 sites sampled.
 You can also view CDPH weekly map layers of Pseudo-nitzschia and Alexandrium here.
-On September 13th, CDPH released an advisory to not eat recreationally harvested shellfish in Humboldt County due to dangerous levels of domoic acid that can cause Amnesic Shellfish Poisoning (ASP).

 Data are provided by the California Department of Public Health, Environmental Management Branch.